danlupei/danlupei.github.io/_posts/2017-03-19-daj-si-pozna-get-noticed-2017-week-2.markdown

 This is a trick to not get on the "bad side" of this competition's scoring function - it will punish you hard if you answer wrong and are confident at it.

+Running VGG16-based neural net for one epoch and applying aforementioned clipping gives roughly top 25% score on Kaggle's Dogs and Cats competition.
+Pretty simple so far.
+Of course, we will aim for top 10% scores in the long term, but I have to learn much more for that.

 ### [Week 2 notebook](https://github.com/danlupei/fastai-dl1-coursework/blob/master/nbs/week2.ipynb)